biryuzabear/biryuzabear/README.md

-Studying Java, Spring, JPA etc.
+Studying Java, Spring and etc.

 <!---
 biryuzabear/biryuzabear is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.